sealad886/deep_search_persist/README.md

 * **External Configuration:** The primary configuration is managed via a mounted `research.toml` file from the project root.

 #### Configuration for Docker

+[!IMPORTANT] You should copy `research.example.toml` into a new file called `research.toml`.
+This is automatically excluded by `.gitignore`.

 The `research.toml` file located at the project root is the primary configuration source for the `deep-search-persist` application running within Docker.
 This file is mounted into the `deep-search-persist` container, and all application settings are read from this file.